PB16/ethereum-testbed/README.md

 The current version of the testbed is located on the master branch.
 Information about how to use it can be found in the file called "userguide-findings".
+Further documentation can be found in the file called "documentation_testbed".

 To use the testbed the following has to be installed:
   * Geth